 Here are the basics on business casual clothes for men:

 Business Casual Coats

-If you live in warm climates, you might skip this.
-However, if you live in a cold area, outwear is a must-have.
+If you live in warm climates, you might don’t need a coat.
+However, if you live in a cold area, outwear is a must-have, and there are many types of coats to choose from.
 You can get a peacoat since it’s quite flexible and you can wear it with many outfits.
 A sports coat is a great option, too, either single or double-breasted; it’ll add formality to your look.
 Besides, for transitioning seasons, you can also wear a trench coat.

 Dress shirts are a must-have for men’s business casual dress code.
 Some companies might allow you to wear a tucked-in polo shirt in summer.
 Still, you’ll look more professional wearing a dress shirt.
 Not to mention that there exist shirts in soft materials like linen.

 We advise you to pick traditional dress shirts first.
 A white or light blue button-down oxford is a classic choice for men’s business casual attire.
 However, you can also opt for colors like lavender or light pink—even dress shirts with subtle stripes or checks.